phishman3579/Bitcoin/README.md

 See the [Blockchain](https://github.com/phishman3579/Bitcoin/blob/master/src/com/jwetherell/bitcoin/BlockChain.java) for reference.

-What the Peer adds the Block to the Blockchain, the Blockchain will:
+When the Peer adds the Block to the Blockchain, the Blockchain will:
 * Check to see if the 'previousHash' from the Block matches it's 'currentHash',
 * Check to see if the input Transactions from all the Transactions in the Block are 'unused'